 All that could be seen from the Aso's northern parking lot was a tower of smoke above the mountain.
 Smoke toxic to anyone who dares breathe it directly.

-At the beginning of your hike you will arrive at a junction of three trails.
-The left trail does not lead up the volcano, the most difficult trail sits directly ahead of you and leads to the top or Mt.
+At the beginning of your hike, you will arrive at a junction of three trails.
+The left trail does not lead up the volcano, the most difficult trail sits directly ahead of you and leads to the top of Mt.
 Takadake before continuing to the crater, and the trail to your right is the most direct route to the summit.

 Yellow arrows painted on rocks point the way for hikers, and red crosses mark paths to certain death.
 You will also find posts with maps and distances located at each trail junction to help you find your way up the mountain (just make sure to check the map's orientation).

 The hike can be completed in less than an hour, from the parking lot to the crater, if you choose to go directly to the crater and refrain from making any stops along the way.

 For those of you who dislike the idea of physically hiking up to the crater, the fine people of Aso have installed a cable car that will bring you from the parking lot to the top for a nominal fee (however, the cable cars will shut down if the wind turns to blow volcanic gas into the observation area).

 Once you reach the crater rim you will be able to see down to the bottom, but you will be a bit underwhelmed if you chose to hike to the top of Mt.
 Nakadake or Mt.
 Takadake (Nakadake offers the best views of the crater (pictured below), although Takadake sits a bit higher).
 Bringing food with you is a good idea since the vendor pickings were rather slim (unless you enjoy nibbling on sulfur blocks), and there are (what I assume are) shelters for you to sit and eat in (if the idea of being out in the open frightens you).